SCROLL DOWN FOR TEXTS.

-When you are quoting from Eliot's works in your own writing, the George Eliot Archive as you would any other edited collection, adding "George Eliot Archive, edited by Beverley Park Rilett" along with our website address, www.georgeeliotarchive.org.
+Please cite the George Eliot Archive as you would any other edited collection, adding "George Eliot Archive, edited by Beverley Park Rilett" along with our website address, www.georgeeliotarchive.org in your list of references.
 This shows which collection you used and helps others find us--our ability to offer free, open access scholarship and research resources on George Eliot may depend on citations and measures of usage.
-Please cite the George Eliot Archive as you would any other edited collection.

 We have added first edition publications to facilitate comparison between the first and final published versions.